phiresky/pandoc-url2cite/README.md

 # Introduction

-This repo allows you to instantly and transparently cite most papers directly only given a single URL.
+pandoc-url2cite allows you to instantly and transparently cite most papers directly given only a single URL.

-You simply add an URL of a publication, and it will replace that with a real citation in whatever [CSL](https://citationstyles.org/) style you want.
+You simply add a URL of a publication, and it will replace that with a real citation in whatever [CSL](https://citationstyles.org/) style you want.
 This means you can avoid dealing with [Mendeley](https://www.mendeley.com/) or [Zotero][zotero] and keeping your Reference Manager database and bibtex file in sync, especially when collaborating with others.

 # Minimal Example